gtianyi/rationalRealtimeSearch-training/README.md

 # ABOUT
 This is a codebase for collecting non-parametric heuristic data error model.
 We run suboptimal search algorithm such as weighted A* and Lsslrta* to collect observed states.
 Then use optimal solver such as A*, IDA*(CR) (sometime with stronger heuristc) to compute the optimal cost-to-go value.
-In short, we generate histogram for h.
+In short, we generate belief distribution of h* values for h.

 # PAPER
 [1] Maximilian Fickert, Tianyi Gu, Leonhard Staut, Wheeler Ruml, Joerg Hoffmann, and Marek Petrik, Beliefs We Can Believe In: Replacing Assumptions with Data in Real-Time Search.
 Proceedings of the Thirty-fourth AAAI Conference on Artificial Intelligence (AAAI-20), 2020.